bwschmidt/swan-demo-go/README.md

 ## Quick Start

-To get you up an running quickly on a local machine using JSON for storage.
+To get you up and running quickly on a local machine using JSON for storage.

 ### Prerequisites